albrow/zoom/README.md

 Full documentation is available on [godoc.org](http://godoc.org/github.com/stephenalexbrowne/zoom).

 **WARNING:** this isn't done yet and may change significantly before the official release.
+There is no promise of backwards compatibility until version 1.0.
 I do not advise using Zoom for production or mission-critical applications.
 Feedback and pull requests are welcome :)

 Philosophy